A quiet life might not sound attractive, but if we consider how God has called us to live, this is the way it should be:

 - Work with our hands: we naturally tend toward laziness.

 God wants us leading simple, faithful, consistent lives of obedience, which – for most of us – means days filled with small, ordinary activities.
-Sometimes we can begin to spurn these routines, but Zechariah 4:10 says, “Do not despise the day of small things, for the LORD rejoices to see these things take place.”
+Sometimes we can begin to spurn these routines, but:

 God finds joy in the small things we do.
 He takes pleasure in us leading simple, faithful lives, and for most of us that’s going to look like a very ordinary, non-glamorous life.
 It’s going to look like being…

-But these are lives that please God.
-These are the lives God’s called us to live!
+But these are lives that please God, and lives that He’s called us to live!

 For over half of the disciples, their ministries – even while living with the Lord Himself – involved so many “small things” we have no idea what they did.